-Until a potential employer meets you, your CV is the only thing representing you so make sure you give yourself the best chance of a positive outcome when applying for any role and follow this 7 steps for your cv.
+Until a potential employer meets you, your CV is the only thing representing you so make sure you give yourself the best chance of a positive outcome.
+Take a look at our Free CV templates and follow the 7 steps below to ensure your CV stands out from others applying for the same role.

 1. Exploit your USP